KittyGiraudel/SJSJ/_glossary/NVM.md

 ---
 title: nvm
-description: a utility to help run multiple versions of Node.js on the same machine
+excerpt: a utility to help run multiple versions of Node.js on the same machine
 ---

 # nvm